1

 On Democracy

-In reality, a Princeton study found 0% correlation between what the public wants and what policies get enacted.
-Zero percent.
-You’d get better results with a magic 8-ball.
+A Princeton study found 0% correlation between what the public wants and what policies get enacted.
+Zero.
+Not “low.”
+Not “disappointing.”
+Zero.
+Your democracy has the same correlation with your preferences as a coin flip has with your breakfast order.

 On the Fixed Pie